Romanian campaign (1917)

-The 1917 Romanian Campaign consisted in three battles between late July and early September 1917, fought between Germany and Austria-Hungary on one side versus Romania and Russia on the other.
+The Romanian campaign consisted in three battles between late July and early September 1917, fought between Germany and Austria-Hungary on one side versus Romania and Russia on the other.
 Romania emerged from this campaign with a slight net territorial gain and won its most important battle during the First World War.

+The campaign was one of several attacks along the Eastern Front that was launched in support of the Kerensky offensive in Galicia.
+Its success restored Romania's reputation among the Entente after its defeats in 1916, and was important in developing Romanian national consciousness and increasing morale, becoming the subject of Romanian literature during the Interwar period.
+However, it only had a small impact on the overall war effort for the Entente.

 Background

 Although largely overrun in the winter of 1916, Romania had managed to remain in the war, holding a territorial rump in Moldavia with assistance from Russian forces.
 The French military mission in Romania helped rebuild the Romanian Army, as Russia's was disintegrating.
 The reorganization of the Romanian Army had been completed by June 1917.
 The 1,500-strong French military mission, headed by General Henri Berthelot, included 300 officers who provided expert instruction in the use of new weapons and tactics, particularly the conduct of a war of position.
 The Romanian Army at the end of the reorganization stood at 460,000 strong (not including irregulars).
 Every Romanian platoon now had two light machine guns, and every battalion eight heavy machine guns.
 Telegraph lines between field units and command centers were established, a network which had been almost totally lacking in 1916.
 To put this improvement in perspective, it suffices to look at the situation of the machine guns.
 A Romanian battalion of 1917 had 8 machine guns.
 In 1916, Romania had 10 divisions with 30 machine guns each, and 13 divisions with 15 machine guns each.
 In other words, a Romanian battalion of 1917 had over half the number of machine guns of a Romanian division of 1916.

 The Romanian Army Chief of Staff since the end of 1916 had been General Constantin Prezan.
 Prezan was widely regarded as more of a courtier than a serious army officer.
 Fortunately for the Romanians, his operations officer was Captain Ion Antonescu, "a talented if prickly individual".
 Such was the influence of Captain Antonescu that, in his memoirs, General Alexandru Averescu used the formula "Prezan (Antonescu)" to denote Prezan's plans and actions.
 Ever since 25 November 1916, the overall Central Powers military commander in Romania had been August von Mackensen.